 The M.B.A. program at the Mike Ilitch School of Business offers:

-- AACSB-accredited programs with flexible full-time and part-time options in Midtown Detroit, at WSU's satellite campuses across southeast Michigan, and online
+- AACSB-accredited programs with flexible full-time and part-time options in Midtown Detroit and online

 - 11 concentrations to align your M.B.A. with your career goals

 - Graduate Programs Office dedicated to serving M.B.A. students from their admission application through graduation